Share this page with social media websites

 Use the following links to share this page through common social media websites.
 Use screen reader reading keys, as the Tab key may not work for all links.
 To share this page with a social media service not listed here, select the "Share" link to open a frame that lists additional options.
 In the input field,

 The safest place for a baby to sleep is in a safety-approved crib or bassinet in the same room with a parent or caregiver.
-Adult beds are not made for babies and may carry a risk of accidental entrapment and suffocation.
+Adult beds are not made for babies and increase the risk of accidental entrapment and suffocation.

-Last year in Texas, Child Protective Services investigated 150 infant deaths where bed-sharing (also known as co-sleeping) was a factor, although the exact causes of most of those deaths are not known.
+Last year in Texas, Child Protective Services investigated 169 infant deaths where bed-sharing (also known as co-sleeping) was a factor.
+The exact causes of most of those deaths are not known.

 - Avoid crevices between the mattress and a wall that could entrap an infant.